Flywire (NASDAQ:FLYW) Sees Strong Trading Volume

 Flywire Co.
-(NASDAQ:FLYW) shares saw strong trading volume on Wednesday .
-13,289 shares were traded during trading, a decline of 97% from the previous session’s volume of 425,674 shares.The stock last traded at $42.50 and had previously closed at $45.26.
+(NASDAQ:FLYW) shares saw unusually-high trading volume on Wednesday .
+Approximately 44,954 shares were traded during trading, a decline of 90% from the previous session’s volume of 471,431 shares.The stock last traded at $40.35 and had previously closed at $37.30.

-A number of analysts have commented on the stock.
-Zacks Investment Research lowered shares of Flywire from a “buy” rating to a “hold” rating in a report on Monday.
-Raymond James lifted their target price on shares of Flywire from $48.00 to $57.00 and gave the stock an “outperform” rating in a report on Wednesday, November 10th.
-Citigroup lifted their target price on shares of Flywire from $45.00 to $55.00 and gave the stock a “buy” rating in a report on Wednesday, November 10th.
-Finally, Royal Bank of Canada lifted their target price on shares of Flywire from $47.00 to $51.00 and gave the stock an “outperform” rating in a report on Wednesday, November 10th.
-One research analyst has rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $46.33.
+Several brokerages have weighed in on FLYW.
+Citigroup lifted their price objective on shares of Flywire from $45.00 to $55.00 and gave the stock a “buy” rating in a research note on Wednesday, November 10th.
+Zacks Investment Research lowered shares of Flywire from a “buy” rating to a “hold” rating in a report on Monday, November 15th.
+Raymond James boosted their target price on shares of Flywire from $48.00 to $57.00 and gave the stock an “outperform” rating in a report on Wednesday, November 10th.
+Finally, Royal Bank of Canada boosted their target price on shares of Flywire from $47.00 to $51.00 and gave the stock an “outperform” rating in a report on Wednesday, November 10th.
+One equities research analyst has rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Flywire currently has a consensus rating of “Buy” and a consensus target price of $46.33.

 Flywire Corporation operates as a payment enablement and software company in the United States and internationally.
 Its payment platform and network, and vertical-specific software help clients to get paid and help their customers to pay.
 The company's platform facilitates payment flows across multiple currencies, payment types, and payment options; and provides direct connections to alternative payment methods, such as Alipay, Boleto, PayPal/Venmo, and Trustly.